Imperial Valley PACE and Healthcare

 The new medical facility serves a community where the County’s most recent Community Health Assessment found poorer health conditions compared to the California state averages, including: (1) More severe medical outcomes as a result of asthma, (2) Poorer maternal and child healthcare, (3) Adults with higher rates of diabetes, obesity, smoking patterns, inactive living, and lower fruit & vegetable intake than the general adult population in California.

 Other data sources point to a gap in healthcare providers in Imperial.
 The Health Resources and Services Administration lists the new clinic’s census tract as both a Primary Care and Mental Health Professional Shortage Area.
-The new Innercare Imperial FQHC and PACE Center will help close these healthcare provider gaps and reduce the existing economic health inequities faced by community residents.
+The new Innercare Imperial FQHC and PACE Center will help close these healthcare provider gaps.

-Moreover, this facility will service a wide geographic area, positively impacting multiple communities and reducing healthcare inequality throughout the entire region.
+Moreover, this facility will service a wide geographic area, positively impacting multiple communities.
 The PACE center will allow an estimated 85% of elderly patients to remain in their own home, where should they own their home, financial appreciation can continue to build.
 In addition, it avoids/delays more expensive nursing home care, the cost of which would need to be borne by all residents of California and require a growing tax burden in an already high-tax state.

 The project is estimated to create 69 new permanent FTE jobs in year one, growing to 148.4 at capacity.